 Table 2 reports the posterior estimates of the parameters under the two baseline policy specifications, together with the models' marginal likelihoods and the implied KR criterion.
 The table conveys the excellent empirical performance of the W rule along three dimensions.
 First, the nearly eleven point difference in log-marginal likelihoods between the two models translates into a KR ratio above 20, which represents very strong evidence in favor of the model featuring the W rule.
-This is the most formal and reliable piece of evidence in favor of this policy specification.

-Second, the posterior estimates of the parameters support this evidence and provide some insight into the empirical difficulties of the baseline T specification.
+Second, the posterior estimates of the parameters provide some insight into the empirical difficulties of the baseline T specification.
 For instance, the posterior of the slope of the Phillips curve ξ is concentrated near extremely low values under this specification, with a median of 0.0021.
 This value is two orders of magnitude smaller than the prior mean and at the extreme lower end of the available estimates in the DSGE literature (see, for example, the survey by Schorfheide, 2008).

-A coefficient this low implies no discernible trade-off between inflation and real activity, so that inflation is close to an exogenous process driven by movements in desired markups.
-As a consequence, it becomes hard to distinguish between inflation indexation and persistent markup shocks as drivers of the observed inflation persistence.
-This lack of identification is reflected in bimodal posterior distributions of the parameters ζ and ρ_u , which are generated by MCMC draws with high ζ and low ρ_u , or vice versa, as shown in Appendix C. These draws correspond to local peaks of the joint posterior density of similar heights.
+A slope this low implies no discernible trade-off between inflation and real activity, so that inflation is close to an exogenous process driven by movements in desired markups.
+As a consequence, inflation indexation and persistent markup shocks become hard to distinguish as drivers of the observed inflation persistence.
+This lack of identification is reflected in bimodal posterior distributions of the parameters ζ and ρ_u , which are generated by MCMC draws with high ζ and low ρ_u , or vice versa, as shown in the online appendix.
+This feature of the posterior does not reflect intrinsic uncertainty on the source of inflation persistence in the model.
+It is due instead to the implausible estimate of the inflation process implied by the T specification, in which economic slack plays almost no role.
+In fact, the posterior of these two parameters is no longer bimodal in the W specification, which features a higher estimate of the Phillips curve slope and hence a tighter connection between inflation and marginal cost.
+This tighter connection also helps to identify the autocorrelation of markup shocks as the source of inflation persistence, with little role for inflation indexation, resulting in a more conventional and plausible description of the inflation process than in the T specification.

 Finally, the interest rate rule coefficients imply a fairly strong reaction of policy to the output gap, but an extremely weak reaction to inflation, with a substantial fraction of the posterior draws for φ{π} below one.
-These values are at odds with the large empirical literature that has found a forceful reaction to inflation to be one of the hallmarks of U.S. monetary policy since the mid-eighties.10 None of these problems appears in the model with the W rule, from which we conclude that this specification also provides a more sensible description of the data.
+These values are at odds with the large empirical literature that has found a forceful reaction to inflation to be one of the hallmarks of U.S. monetary policy since the mid-eighties.8 None of these problems appears in the model with the W rule, from which we conclude that this specification provides an overall more sensible description of the data.